Māris Bružiks

 Māris Bružiks (born 25 August 1962 in Pļaviņas, Latvia) is a retired triple jumper who represented the USSR, and later, following its dissolution, Latvia.

 He first won the European Athletics Indoor Championships in 1986, setting a championship record (CR) with 17.54 metres.
-The record still stands, having been equalled by Christian Olsson in 2002.
+The record stood until 2011, when it was broken by Teddy Tamgho of France, who set a world record of 17.92 m.
 Outdoor Bružiks reached 17.56 metres, in September 1988.

 He was New York City-based former model Ines Misan's first husband.